dbkazure/works/Ansible/Ansbile-roles/Readme.md

 ----------------------------------------------
 Freezing Operating System to a particular release.
 ----------------------------------------------
- Use Case: 	Some applications requires the Operating System to be permanently on a particular version.\
+ Use Case: 	Some applications requires the Operating System need to be permanently on a particular version.\
  Playbook: 	~/playbooks/adhoc-tasks/freeze_version.yml\
  Role:		~/roles/freeze_version\